hs950559/coryrylan.com/_posts/2016-09-19-build-a-angular-modal-dialog-with-angular-animate.md

 ---
 layout: post
-title: Build a Angular 2 modal dialog with Angular Animate
+title: Build a Angular modal dialog with Angular Animate
-description: Learn how to build your own Angular 2 modal dialog with Angular Animate
+description: Learn how to build your own Angular modal dialog with Angular Animate
 keywords: Cory Rylan, Angular 2, Angular, Animate
-tags: Angular, Angular2
+tags: angular
 date: 2016-09-19
 permalink: /blog/build-a-angular-modal-dialog-with-angular-animate
 demo: http://plnkr.co/edit/AuFMJVHpk9OaLr62puS1?p=preview
 ---

+{% include ng-version.html %}

 Angular is full fledged framework which provides a lot of functionality for developers right out of the box.
-In this post we are going to build our own modal dialog in the latest Angular 2.x.
+In this post we are going to build our own modal dialog in the latest Angular.
 This will be simplistic example compared to a modal dialog from a UI kit like [Kendo UI](http://www.telerik.com/kendo-angular-ui/).
 In our example we will learn how to use Angular Animate, two way data binding, and ngContent for easy integration into our application.
 If you want to skip to the live code example check out the link at the bottom of the page.
-This post is slightly more advanced and assumes the basic knowledge of Angular 2 and its template syntax.
+This post is slightly more advanced and assumes the basic knowledge of Angular (latest 2.x+) and its template syntax.
 Here is a brief look at what our final component will look like.

 <video src="/assets/video/posts/2016-15-09-build-a-angular-modal-dialog-with-angular-animate/angular-modal-dialog.mp4" autoplay loop controls bp-layout="float-center 5--max" style="border: 2px solid #ccc;"></video>